antistoopmode/antistoopmode.github.io/docs/mechanics/zone_events.md

 # Zone Events

 ## Satanic Zone
-Satanic Zones increase the zone Level by 25, monster resistances by 5% and the chances of packs to spawn as champion by 75% and as Ancients by 50%.
+Satanic Zones increase the zone Level by 25, experience by 25%, monster resistances by 5% and the chances of packs to spawn as champion by 75% and as Ancients by 50%.
 Satanic Zone also adds 150% hidden magic find to all kills done within the zone.
 They are only active on Hell and change the location every hour.
 Satanic Zones are indicated by a pentagram next to the zone name.

 ![Image](../../assets/images/satanic_zone.png)